Donor Profile

 Where is Swedish ODA allocated?

 Sweden has traditionally been a strong supporter of multilateral systems, although this support, especially for the UN system, has been declining.
-Sweden's right-wing government has indicated that it plans to redirect funding from multilateral organizations to CSOs.
+Sweden's right-wing government has announced that it plans to redirect funding from multilateral organizations to CSOs.

 Bilateral Spending